aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-fields/insert-and-remove-field/_index.md

 - Specify the document author's name.
   For more details, please refer to [FieldAuthor Class API reference](http://www.aspose.com/api/java/words/com.aspose.words/classes/FieldAuthor).

-Below example shows how to Add a AUTHOR Field using DOM to a Paragraph in Document.
+Below example demonstrates how to Add a AUTHOR Field using DOM to a Paragraph in Document.

 **Java**